Blood take service 5.00€

 Source of infection - humans.

-Route of transmission.
-It spreads through the air (aerosol and droplet) route, as well as through hands or other environmental objects contaminated with respiratory secretions.
-Measles is one of the most easily spread, highly contagious diseases.
+Route of spread.
+Spreads via airborne (aerosol and droplet) routes, as well as through respiratory secretions contaminated hands or other environmental objects.
+Measles is one of the most easily spread and highly contagious diseases.
 Contact between people lasting more than 15 minutes is sufficient for a susceptible person to become infected.

 Clinical symptoms and signs.
-Initially, measles (in the prodromal period) usually presents with fever, later: conjunctivitis, runny nose, cough, Koplik's spots appear.
+Initially, measles (in the prodromal period) is usually characterized by fever, followed by conjunctivitis, runny nose, cough, and the appearance of Koplik spots.
 A characteristic maculopapular rash that does not itch.
-The rash usually appears on the 3rd-7th day of the disease, starting in the facial area and later spreading to other parts of the body; the rash lasts 4-7 days.
+The rash usually appears on the 3rd to 7th day of the disease, starts on the face, and then spreads to other parts of the body; the rash lasts 4-7 days.

-Complications are quite common: pneumonia, middle ear infection, diarrhea, less common - encephalitis, very rare - subacute sclerosing panencephalitis.
+Complications are quite common: pneumonia, middle ear infection, diarrhea, rarer - encephalitis, very rare - subacute sclerosing panencephalitis.

-Period of infectivity.
+Period of contagion.
 The patient can infect others 4-5 days before and four days after the onset of the rash.

 Incubation period - 10-12 days (can range from 7 to 18 days).